herrlax/ts-monorepo/README.md

 ## TS-MONOREPO
-Minimal example of a typescript monorepo setup
+A minimal example of a typescript monorepo setup

 ### Repo structure
 * packages/ contains all subrepos